antondc/data-structures-and-algorithms/src/02_algorithms/05_graph_algorithms/03_shortest_path/01_dijkstra/README.md

     REMOVE current FROM unvisited
     visited[current] = TRUE

+    // Iterate neighbors of each unvisited node
     FOR EACH (neighbor, weight) IN graph[current]:

+      // If neighbor was not visited, check distance.
       IF visited[neighbor] == FALSE:
         new_distance = distances[current] + weight

+        // If resulting distance is lower than current, update.
         IF new_distance < distances[neighbor]:
           distances[neighbor] = new_distance